It was running fine when I put it away! As a small engine mechanic, I hear this complaint a ton.

 Gas Shot

-If after refilling with fresh gas the saw still won’t start, I’ll try a gas shot directly into the carburetor.
-Because sometimes bad gas needs a little help to flush from the carburetor.
+If, after refilling with fresh gas, the saw still won’t start, I’ll try a gas shot directly into the cylinder.
+Because sometimes bad gas needs a little help to flush from the system.
 Go ahead and try the gas shot.

-Take a cap full (thimble size) of fresh gas and drop it into the carburetor intake.
+Take a cap full (thimble size) of fresh gas and drop it into the cylinder.

 Go ahead and try to start the saw in the normal way.